Types of Mastectomy

 Partial Mastectomy

 Also known as lumpectomy and breast conservation surgery, a partial mastectomy removes the cancer tumor along with some of the surrounding normal breast tissue.
 The rest of the breast remains intact.
 A lumpectomy is usually followed by radiation therapy to reduce the risk of cancer recurring in the remaining breast tissue.
+Long-term survival for early-stage breast cancer is the same for those who choose mastectomy and those who choose lumpectomy combined with radiation therapy.

 Search